-Winter Wildlife - All Winter - In the winter season we generally see Elk, Mule Deer, Turkey and sometimes Coyotes nearly everyday.
+Winter Wildlife - In the winter season we generally see Elk, Mule Deer, Turkey and sometimes Coyotes nearly everyday.
 The Big Horn Sheep have become easier to find over the years, but they are not always close, common ranges are 50-200 yards, and sometimes literally on the roadside or way up a hill as tiny dots.
 Moose are extremely rarely seen and almost never a good photo option in the winter months.
-In March and after Sheep become much easier to find day to day, but late Oct. - November is best for Rams during the ruts.
+Late Oct. - November is best for Rams during the rut.
 We also find Pine Squirrels, Abert's Squirrels, Magpies, and very rarely red tail hawks.
 Generally best morning and evenings.

 NOTE: Sunrises in the winter are very random and extremely weather dependent.
 Early in the winter only about 40% of the mornings we get great color in the mountains.
 Later in winter the chances for a good sunrise generally increases to about 60%.
 Often we have to adjust plans, so sunrise is a real bet in the winter but when it comes its a great gamble.

-Moraine Park Sunrise - Moraine Park offers a great view of the mountains with the Big Thompson River running through a grassy meadow.
-This shot is best March 1st and later.
+Moraine Park offers a great view of the mountains with the Big Thompson River running through a grassy meadow.
+This shot is nice all winter.
 This is a drive up location which requires a start of 30 minutes before sunrise.
 From there we can hit a variety of landscape locations or search for wildlife.
 We can also strap on the snowshoes and head into the mountains for post sunrise landscapes.

-Dream Lake Snowshoe Sunrise and Ice Abstract Combo (3.5 or 6 hour tour) Easy to Medium Hike - Sunrise at Dream Lake is one of the best 1 mile hike photo spots in the park, and it produces some fantastic photos but it is extremely dependent on good winter weather which is much more rare.
+Sunrise at Dream Lake is one of the best 1 mile hike photo spots in the park, and it produces some fantastic photos but it is extremely dependent on good winter weather which is much more rare.
 This tour requires a start of 1 hour and 30 minutes before sunrise.
 It is an easy snowshoe hike for fit individuals, medium difficulty for folks from lower elevations and are not as active.
 Keep in mind we will be standing still for a good while in likely high winds and wind chills around zero degrees so be sure to dress very warm.
 By Mid December after sunrise we can head out onto the ice and shot Ice Abstracts of the world famous ice on Dream Lake.
-In the 6 hour option we will continue up to Emerald Lake which offers even more great mountain views and some great ice.
-On the way down hill we can stop at Nymph Lake for landscapes and Bear Lake which has some great ice sickles.

 NOTE: Sunsets in the winter are very random and extremely weather dependent.
 Early in the winter only about 40% of the evenings we get great color in the mountains.
 Later in winter the chances for a good sunset generally increases to about 60%.
 Often we have to adjust plans, so sunset is a real bet in the winter but when it comes its a great gamble.

-Bear Lake Sunset - This option takes us to most popular lake in Rocky, but in the winter it takes on a different look.
-Almost always the ice is snow covered so there usually it just the amazing mountain view getting the evening light.
-Long's Peak from Bear Lake is thee only high peak that gets evening light in the winter time that doesn't require a rather long snowshoe trek to capture.
+This option takes us to most popular lake in Rocky, but in the winter it takes on a different look.
+Almost always the ice of the lake is snow covered so usually its just the amazing mountain view getting the evening light.
+Long's Peak from Bear Lake is thee only high peak that gets evening light in the winter time that doesn't require a rather long trek to capture.